-January 22, 2019 — Robertson sends a petition to the Supreme Court of British Columbia requesting a shareholder meeting to appoint new board members to Quadriga because effectively, the company has no board.
+January 22, 2019 — Robertson sends a petition to the Supreme Court of British Columbia requesting a shareholder meeting to appoint new board members to Quadriga Fintech Solutions because effectively, the company has no board.
 Per the petition, the owners of QFS are Cotten (43%), Lovie Horner (11%), and Mike Patryn (who had purchased most of the rest), with some other minor shareholders.

 January 25, 2019 — Quadriga holds a shareholder meeting.
 Robertson, her stepfather Thomas Beazley, and a man named Jack Martel are appointed as new directors.
 They decide to suspend Quadriga’s operations but hold off on sharing this news with Quadriga’s customers.
 (Affidavit.)

 January 26, 2019 — The newly appointed directors instruct that the platform be paused.
 According to an affidavit Robertson files on Jan.
 31, 2019, “The pause will mean that future trades of cryptocurrency will be temporarily suspended, including the settlement of cash or the trading of currency between users.”